mayongtian/kamryn-archives/README.md

 ## Usage notes

-### File-Handling
-Because of JavaScript's bullshit issues in handling files, the file will always be downloaded to your default download folder.
-It can be selected again to load (I think)
-- that part of the code was lifted off of StackExchange so I'm honestly not sure how it reads the file, just that it works lol

 ### Actual Instructions
 Open KamrynArchives.html.
 It will lead you to the right places.
 Don't mess with anything else.

+### File-Handling
+Because of JavaScript's bullshit issues in handling files, the file will always be downloaded to your default download folder.
+It can be selected again to load.
+- that part of the code was lifted off of StackExchange so I'm honestly not sure how it reads the file, just that it works lol

 ## Architecture notes
 ### Tedious Data input

-Since I want to outsource the stuff to friends I think I will have to make some sort of JSON file for each spell and write a python script.
-But that makes the file wayyy too big so maybe I just make the python script write in JS and then copy-paste it in??? i dont want a js file that is 50000 lines tho :|
+### TODO priority list
+- make the HTML documents link properly
+- make the passive effects work
+- make the maths work
+- make a python script that allows the races and subarchetypes to work
+- do data entry
+- get someone to bugcheck - im still not confident that files work the same way on windows computers ;-;
+#### Future Updates
+- make spells work
+- make enchantments work
+- make items work

-## Data Progress
+## Data Entry Progress
 - Spells are nonexistent
 - The tank and warrior archetypes exist, nothing else
-- only the paladin subarchetype exists, and only until level 12
+- the paladin subarchetype exists, and only until level 12
-- none of the passive effects (stat changes) exist
+- the knight subarchetype exists till lv 1
+- the frontline diver subarchetype exists till lv1
 - equipment does not exist
 - enchantments do not exist
 - formatting is cringe